pranaysuyash/sig_ext_fastapi_react/docs/PURCHASE_POLICY.md

 - No refunds after purchase
 - No exchanges or credits
 - License keys cannot be transferred

-**But you can try first:**
+- Digital products cannot be "returned"

+**Before you buy:**
-- Download the full application
+- Watch the demo video carefully
+- Review all screenshots
-- Test every feature
+- Read the feature list
+- Check system requirements
-- Take your time deciding
+- Make sure it meets your needs
-- Only buy when ready

 ## Exceptions